Conseils de préparation

 12-15g / L

-Mini Tuo Cha: definition, origin and characteristics of this compressed tea
+Mini Tuo Cha: meaning, origins and what makes this compressed tea unique

-Mini Tuo Cha is a fermented tea compressed into a small bird's nest shape, from Chinese tradition.
-Originating from the Yunnan province in southern China, this Chinese tea is appealing for its compact form, similar to a bird's nest, and its ease of steeping.
-It belongs to the family of dark teas, sometimes classified between black tea and fermented pu erh tea, depending on its degree of processing, although there are also versions closer to green tea.
+Mini Tuo Cha is a compressed, fermented tea shaped like a small bird's nest, rooted in Chinese tradition.
+From the Yunnan province in southern China, this Chinese tea wins hearts with its compact form, reminiscent of a bird's nest, and its ease of brewing.
+It belongs to the family of dark teas, sometimes placed between black tea and fermented Pu-erh depending on its level of processing, though versions closer to green tea also exist.

-History and artisanal production of Mini Tuo Cha in China
+History and artisan craft: the story of Mini Tuo Cha in China

-The making of Mini Tuo Cha dates back to the Tang dynasty, when merchants traveled the Tea Route.
-In the humid mountains of Yunnan, fermented pu erh tea leaves were compressed into nest shapes to facilitate their transport.
-Today, this typical Chinese tea expertise is still passed down from generation to generation in tea villages.
+The origins of Mini Tuo Cha stretch back to the Tang dynasty, when merchants travelled the ancient Tea Road.
+In the misty mountains of Yunnan, leaves of fermented Pu-erh were compressed into nest shapes to make them easier to transport.
+That artisan know-how, so deeply tied to Chinese tea culture, is still passed down from generation to generation in tea-growing villages today.

 The different types of Mini Tuo Cha

-There are two main types of Mini Tuo Cha: raw (Sheng Cha) and cooked (Shu Cha).
+There are two main types of Mini Tuo Cha: raw (Sheng Cha) and ripened (Shu Cha).

-• Raw Mini Tuo Cha (Sheng): more vegetal, bright, it improves with age.
+• Raw Mini Tuo Cha (Sheng): more vegetal and lively, it improves with age.

-• Cooked Mini Tuo Cha (Shu): smooth, woody and earthy, perfect for immediate tasting.
+• Ripened Mini Tuo Cha (Shu): smooth, woody and earthy, ideal for immediate enjoyment.

-How to choose your Mini Tuo Cha: quality, terroir and vintage
+How to choose a Mini Tuo Cha: quality, terroir and vintage

-The quality of Mini Tuo Cha depends on several essential criteria: tea plant variety, leaves used, vintage and terroir.
+The quality of a Mini Tuo Cha comes down to a few key factors: the tea tree variety, the leaves used, the vintage and the terroir.

-Yunnan is considered the birthplace of Pu Erh tea.
-Its humid climate and high-altitude forests provide an ideal environment for producing organic tea of high quality.
-A Mini Tuo Cha from this region guarantees an excellent product with an authentic aroma.
+Yunnan is widely regarded as the birthplace of Pu-erh tea.
+Its humid climate and high-altitude forests create ideal conditions for producing organic tea of genuine character.
+A Mini Tuo Cha from this region delivers an authentic aroma and a cup you can trust.

-Preparing a Mini Tuo Cha is simple and offers a refined tasting experience.
-Follow our advice to reveal all the flavors in each steeping, whether using a cup or a teapot.
+Brewing a Mini Tuo Cha is straightforward and rewards you with a refined tasting experience.
+Follow our tips to bring out the full depth of flavour with every infusion, whether you use a cup or a teapot.

 • Water temperature: 95°C for Shu, 85°C for Sheng.

-• Steeping time: 2 minutes for the first infusion, then gradually increase.
+• Steeping time: 2 minutes for the first infusion, increasing gradually with each subsequent brew.

-A Mini Tuo Cha can be steeped up to 5 to 7 times without losing intensity, especially when prepared in a suitable teapot.
+A Mini Tuo Cha can be steeped up to 5 to 7 times without losing its depth, especially when brewed in a suitable teapot.

-Mini Tuo Cha is ideal after a meal, particularly for its digestive properties.
-It also perfectly accompanies a workday at the office, thanks to its low theine content which stimulates without exciting.
+Mini Tuo Cha is an excellent choice after a meal, particularly for its digestive qualities.
+It also makes a fine companion throughout the working day, thanks to its low caffeine content that energises without overstimulating.

-Mini Tuo Cha, a dark tea with detoxifying properties, offers many health benefits:
+Mini Tuo Cha is a dark tea with detoxifying properties that offers a range of wellbeing benefits:

 • Natural detoxifier: supports the digestive system and helps reduce bloating.